trdroid/MongoDB-Examples/Queries.md

 /*
- even though drafts.documents is an array, it has to be enclosed in quotation marks!! this is the reason for the syntax error
+ even though drafts.documents is an array, it has to be enclosed in quotation marks!!
+ Remember! an expression containing a dot operator should be enclosed in quotes, else it results in a syntax error this is the reason for the syntax error
 */
 db.users.update({username: 'Keith'}, { $push : { drafts.documents : ["doc2", "doc5"]